wasp-lang/wasp/web/docs/language/features.md

     // Your custom code before sign-up.
     // ...
     const newUser = context.entities.User.create({
-        data: { email: 'some@email.com', password: 'this will be hashed!' }
+        data: { username: 'someone', password: 'this will be hashed!' }
     })

     // Your custom code after sign-up.